tayyabsayyad/quickdevops/README.md

-# DevOps Session - STTP on Open Source technologies for Engg Educaation
+# DevOps Session - STTP on Open Source technologies for Engg Education

 ## Presentations and Documents